Sanjith Hegde Admits To Having Anxiety Issues; Talks About Dealing With Panic Attacks

 He's An Extrovert Though

 However, Sanjith's issues haven't stopped him from socializing.
 But, he doesn't like to be called a Casanova.
-On a light note he said, "No. nothing like that. (chuckles) I have always been an extrovert, not a heartthrob.
+On a light note, he said, "No. Nothing like that. (chuckles) I have always been an extrovert, not a heartthrob.
 I still don't consider myself to be one."

 On His Famous Hairstyle

-Sanjith also said that, people often ask about his hairdo.
+Sanjith also said that people often ask about his hairdo.
 "You guys have to stop! (chuckles) I really don't put in effort and even my mom knows.
 I just let it be the way it is.
 No real care or attention goes into making it the way it is," he added.

 Kannada Version Of Dear Comrade Receives Less Screens Than Telugu; #StopTeluguImposition Goes Viral